Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Ruger Wranglers and ammo

 Ruger imitated Colt’s old single-action army revolver in its design.
-A single-action hammer delivers a very crisp and light trigger pull for accurate shots.
+This results in a very crisp and light trigger pull for accurate shots.

-Plus, the thin SAA grips allow shooters of all sizes to embrace and handle the Wrangler safely.
+Plus, the thin grips allow shooters of all sizes to embrace and handle the Wrangler safely.

-One of the best parts of the SAA design is the simplicity.
-New shooters do not need a complicated revolver by any means.
-Loading, cocking, and firing the weapon is far from difficult.
+One of the best parts of this design is its simplicity.
+Loading, cocking, and firing the Wrangler is totally beginner-friendly.

 sight picture of Ruger Wrangler

-Admittedly, loading and ejecting one round at a time takes a little time on the reload, but you aren’t gunfighting with the Ruger Wrangler.
+Admittedly, loading and ejecting one round at a time takes a while, but you aren’t gunfighting with the Ruger Wrangler so consider it an opportunity to reflect on your last string of fire and mentally prepare for the next one.

 It’s a plinker, and maybe a pest removal gun.
 Ruger’s little Wrangler delivers a ton of fun from a very cheap platform.

 It’s tough to beat as a beginner’s revolver, or as a beginner’s gun in general.
-I think any new shooter would be well-armed with a Ruger Wrangler and 10/22 to start their journey into the world of firearms.
+You’ll be well-prepared with a Wrangler and Ruger 10/22 to start your journey into the world of firearms.

 Interested?
-Read up on our complete review of the Wrangler!
+Read up on our complete Ruger Wrangler review!

 at GrabAGun